-Syntax errors are detected during reading1.
+Syntax errors are detected during reading.
+Each clause,

-directive or, in general, any term read in by the
+directive or in general any term read in by the

 read/1 that fails to comply with

 syntax requirements is displayed on the standard error

 stream as soon as it is read, along with its position in the input

 stream and a mark indicating the point in the string of symbols